Train Songs

 “The Rail Song” (Belew) by Adrian Belew

-Adrian Belew is a fantastic guitarist who has played with David Bowie, Frank Zappa, and the Talking Heads, among many others.
-He is best known for his work as a member of the progressive rock group King Crimson (which he has fronted since 1981) and for his unusual impressionistic approach to guitar playing (involving arresting yet frequently melodic sounds more akin to animals and machines than to standard instrumental tones).
+Belew is also known for his unusual impressionistic approach to guitar playing, involving arresting yet frequently melodic sounds more akin to animals and machines than to standard instrumental tones.
 No one can make a guitar sound quite like Belew with his renderings of rhinos and passing trains.

-“Love in Vain” (Johnson) by Robert Johnson
+“Love in Vain Blues (Alternate Take)” (Johnson) by Robert Johnson

 “When the train left the station…” This is the perfect “slow train” song, in which the rhythm imitates the train as it leaves the station.
 And this of course is Robert Johnson, king of the Delta blues, who was the main inspiration for a generation of country blues and rock (see Country Blues Roots of Rock).
 Johnson was cited as the main influence by Eric Clapton, Keith Richards, and many others.
 He performed this in 1937.